Unique continuation properties for one dimensional higher order Schr\"{o}dinger equations: global unique continuation

-By one dimensional Littlewood-Paley theorem associated with non-smooth dyadic sums (see \cite[p.
+By the one dimensional Littlewood-Paley theorem associated with non-smooth dyadic sums (see \cite[p.
 349]{gra}), Minkowski's inequality with the fact that $p<2<p'$, \eqref{eq315} and \eqref{eq315.b}, we obtain

-We remark that $\chi_k^\pm$ has translation and scaling factors depending on $b$, but such operations for frequency cut-offs in Littlewood-Paley theorem leave the same equivalence constants, thus the constant $C$ in \eqref{eq315.c} is universal.
+We remark that $\chi_k^\pm$ has translation and scaling factors depending on $b$, but such operations for frequency cut-offs in the Littlewood-Paley theorem leave the same equivalence constants, and thus the constant $C$ in \eqref{eq315.c} is universal.

-Now we are left to prove \eqref{eq315.b} and \eqref{eq315}.
+Now we are left to prove \eqref{eq315} and \eqref{eq315.b}.